 .

 At the University of Toronto, we receive annual merit-based pay raises through a process called “Progress Through the Ranks”.
 This note is to intended to describe a setup for keeping track of information and documents relevant to PTR.
+For an overview of the process, see the Academic Administrative Procedures Manual.
+At the end of each year, your department will send you a batch of forms to fill out which will then be used by a committee to assess your performance.
+These forms are:

 How I use newsboat